Keir Starmer accused of sending a ‘shiver’ along his MPs over two child benefit cap

 Keir Starmer accused of sending a ‘shiver along his frontbench’ over two child benefit cap

-As SNP produces ‘made in China’ mugs mocking Labour policy
+Attack in Commons comes as SNP produces ‘made in China’ mugs mocking Labour policy

 The SNP has accused Sir Keir Starmer of sending a “shiver along his frontbench” over the plan to uphold the two-child benefit cap.